cristovao-n/studies-linux/linux/notes/01-operating-systems.md

 The Free Software movement came about in the 1980s as a response to the proliferation of proprietary and restricted software.

-According to the movement’s leader, Richard Stallman, _“Users should have the freedom to run, copy, distribute, stody, change and improve the software”_
+According to the movement’s leader, Richard Stallman, _“Users should have the freedom to run, copy, distribute, study, change and improve the software”_

 ### GNU